-I'm a psycholinguist interested in natural language meaning, its acquisition, and how it interfaces with non-linguistic conceptual systems.
+I'm a psycholinguist and cognitive scientist interested in natural language meaning, its acquisition, and how it interfaces with non-linguistic conceptual systems.

 My research largely focuses on the mental representations that serve as the meanings of quantificational expressions like each, every, and most.
-What are the formal properties of those representations?
-What implications do details of their representaitonal format have for how they make contact with other areas of cognition?
-And when/how do learners figure out how to pair these meaning representations with the right pronunciations?
-To get at these questions, I’ve used a range of methods including behavioral experiments with adults, children, and infants, psychophysical modeling, corpus analysis, and good old linguistic intuitions.
+What do these representations look like?
+What implications do details of representational format have for how they make contact with other areas of cognition?
+And when/how do learners figure out how to pair these representations with the right pronunciations?
+To get at these questions, I’ve used a range of methods including psychophysical experiments with adults, artificial language learning experiments with children, habituation experiments with infants, analysis of naturally occurring speech data, and good old linguistic intuitions.

-I'm currently a MindCORE Postdoctoral Research Fellow at the University of Pennsylvania, where I'm working with John Trueswell, Anna Papafragou, and Florian Schwarz.
+I'm currently a postdoctoral researcher in the University of Delaware's Linguistics and Cognitive Science department, working with Alon Hafri.
+Before UD, I was a MindCORE Postdoctoral Research Fellow at the University of Pennsylvania, where I worked with John Trueswell, Anna Papafragou, and Florian Schwarz.
 I earned my PhD in Linguistics in 2021 from the University of Maryland, where I was part of their interdisciplinary Language Science Center.
 My dissertation -- The Psycho-logic of Universal Quantifiers -- was advised by Jeff Lidz and Paul Pietroski.
-Before that, I studied Cognitive Science at Johns Hopkins and managed Justin Halberda's Vision and Cognition Lab.
+Before that, I studied Cognitive Science at Johns Hopkins University and managed Justin Halberda's Vision and Cognition Lab.

 Publications

-[click paper titles for DOIs, for PDFs, and for abstracts]
+[click underlined titles for DOIs, for PDFs, and for abstracts]

 Papers